10 Ways Board Members Can Increase a Nonprofit’s Credibility

 7. News.

-Write a letter to the editor of the newspaper about how the nonprofit solves community needs.
-Solicit community action and share why, as a business leader, you’re involved.
+Write a letter to the newspaper’s editor about how the nonprofit solves community needs.
+Solicit community action and share why you, as a business leader, are involved.

 8. Recommend.

-Commend the nonprofit’s leader and your co-volunteers on LinkedIn and in social media.
+Commend the nonprofit’s leader and your co-volunteers on LinkedIn and on social media.

 9. Skills.

 Besides offering expertise in your specialty area, be intentional about learning new skills to enhance your profession.
-You might attend a board-training event for multiple groups.
-You learn and meet other board members, including new business connections.
+For example, you might attend a board training event for multiple groups.
+At these events, you learn and meet other board members, including making new business connections.

 Refer to your nonprofit work in your business presentations and writings.
 Use examples about what you learn, such as motivating people to volunteer, how to do much with little, and the importance of passion.

 We don’t have a personal life, professional life, and volunteer life—we have one life.
 To achieve more, leverage your nonprofit volunteer work.
-I’ve identified ten opportunities.
 Review the list and choose one to start this week.

 Author